 Located in Douglas County, the Sweetwater Red or Sweetwater Historic Trail follows Sweetwater Creek down to one of Atlanta’s first cotton mills, Manchester Mill, and then on to Sweetwater Falls.

 From easy paths exploring Georgia’s history to more difficult treks offering unparalleled views of Georgia’s landscape, the possibilities are endless when it comes to exploring the Peach State via trails.
-So, be sure to get out and see what our great state has to offer just minutes from your Atlanta new home!
+So, be sure to get out and see what our great state has to offer by using this Guide to Georgia Trails.
+You’ll find there is lots to see near your Atlanta new home!